cypress-io/cypress-documentation/source/guides/getting-started/writing-your-first-test.md

 {% video local /img/snippets/first-test-debugging-30fps.mp4 %}

+## Cypress fiddle

+While learning Cypress it is a good idea to quickly try small tests against simple HTML.
+We have written {% url @cypress/fiddle https://github.com/cypress-io/cypress-fiddle %} plugin for this.
+It can quickly mount given HTML and run Cypress test commands against it.

 <!-- ## Bonus Step: Refactor

 Once we have a passing test that covers the system we're working on, we usually like to go one step further and make sure the test code itself is well-structured and maintainable.
 This is sometimes expressed in TDD circles as "Red, Green, Refactor", which means: